BYLAWS OF THE MINNESOTA POLISH MEDICAL SOCIETY

 ARTICLE 1 – OFFICES

 1.1) Offices.
-The principal office of the corporation shall be XXXXXXX.
+The principal office of the corporation shall be XXX.
 The corporation may have offices at such other places, within or without the State of Minnesota, as the Board of Directors may from time to time designate.

 ARTICLE 2 DIRECTORS